campaign-layer/origin-sdk/README.md

 ### TikTokAPI

-The TikTokAPI class is the entry point for fetching user TikTok data from the Auth Hub.
+The TikTokAPI class is the entry point for fetching user TikTok data from Origin.
 It requires an API key to be instantiated.

 **Note: The methods for fetching data will only return data for users who have authenticated to your app via the Origin SDK.**